danklotz/openNotes/micro-reviews.md

 - 🎭 *Taniguchi (2019): The Walking Man.* This is an amazing comic, or series of comics I guess.
 Very inspirational.
 - 🎭 *Taniguchi (2019): Gourmet.* Another amazing book by the master.
 - Naruto (1999-2014): I liked the series at first, but then the slow pace killed me (even before it reached Shippuden).
-- [Dargon Ball](https://en.wikipedia.org/wiki/Dragon_Ball).
+- [Dragon Ball](https://en.wikipedia.org/wiki/Dragon_Ball).
 When I was a kid I saw the animation and I only read the comic years later.
 Given todays standards it does seem to be a bit aimless at first, but I think that is understandable since Dragon Ball had to establish the standards for [Shonen](https://en.wikipedia.org/wiki/Shōnen_manga) in the first place.
 I do like the adventurous, funny, and silly atmosphere that the first iteration had.
 It’s sad that it god lost in the follow-up series.

 ## 📖 Books